-Research company Gartner predicts that by the end of 2021, 70 percent of large enterprises will rely solely on the open internet for their wide area network connectivity for small and remote branch offices.
+Research company Gartner predicts that by the end of 2021, 70 per cent of large enterprises will rely solely on the internet for their wide area network connectivity for small and remote branch offices.
 This is twice the number of enterprises who connected this way in 2017.

 A report, How to Use the Internet for Cloud Connectivity Without Performance Disasters, by Australian-based analysts Bjarne Munch and Padraig Byrne says: “We are now seeing enterprises introducing an internet-first strategy for their WANs.
 This will also incorporate consumer-grade internet services, where possible.”